onomondo/onomondo-softsim-cli/README.md

 ssh-keygen -t rsa -m PEM -b 4096 -f <path_to_new_key>
 ```

+> The Onomondo SoftSIM CLI tool is not supporting keys, that are protected by password.

 The public key is expected to be PEM encoded:
 ```
 -----BEGIN PUBLIC KEY-----